What are the values of your company?

 Can I order online?

-You can order our product from dispensaries that provide online purchases.
+You can order our product from dispensaries that provide online purchases and deliveries.
 However, you can’t order directly from our website.

 Is Défoncé available outside of California?

 Can I place an order to be shipped outside of California?